carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference-rv-dists.md

 > ## Exercise 2
 > 1. Set the seed at 1, then using a for-loop take a random sample of 5 mice 1,000 times.
 > Save these averages.
-What percent of these 1,000 averages are more than 1 ounce away from the
+What percent of these 1,000 averages are more than 1 gram away from the
 > average of the population?
 > 2. We are now going to increase the number of times we redo the sample from 1,000 to 10,000.
 > Set the seed at 1, then using a for-loop take a random sample of 5 mice 10,000 times.
 > Save these averages.
-What percent of these 10,000 averages are more than 1 ounce away from
+What percent of these 10,000 averages are more than 1 gram away from
 > the average of the population?
 > 3. Note that the answers to the previous two questions barely changed.
 This is expected.
 > The way we think about the random value distributions is as the distribution of the list of values